tcarland/alacritty-functions/README.md

 ## Requirements

-Ansible 8.5.0+ is required to install the Alacritty playbook.
+Ansible 8.5.0+ is required to install the Alacritty playbook, latest recommended and tested version is 9.3.0.
 The Bash functions require Bash 4+, with Bash 5+ being fairly standard on modern linux distributions.